bvdlingen/zoek/README.md

 # zoek
-searchtool for packages, look for both native, flatpak and snap packages at the same time
+searchtool for packages: look for both native, flatpak and snap packages at the same time

  zoek
  Dutch, weak verb, present tense, to search, look for, to seek